Do I Need Boat Insurance? All Your Boat & Yacht FAQs Answered

-Your policy may offer some protection for licensed operators not listed on your policy who you occasionally allow to use your vessel, such as:
+Your policy may offer some protection for operators not listed on your policy who you occasionally allow to use your vessel, such as:

 - Marina or maintenance personnel.

-- How do I transport my boat?
+- How do you transport your boat?

 Travelers has been an insurance leader, committed to keeping pace with the ever-changing needs of our customers, for over 160 years.
 As one of the nation’s largest casualty companies, we offer a variety of competitive policy options and packages to ensure you get excellent coverage at a competitive price.
-Our highly-qualified insurance representatives are available to help you select coverages with your needs and budget in mind.
+Our highly qualified insurance representatives are available to help you select coverages with your needs and budget in mind.